deohs/coders/demos/data_import/wa_wqi/get_wa_wqi_2013_with_base_R.md

 * Try various ways to clean up a dataset using only "base-R" functions.
 * Use "regular expressions" to simplify data manipulation.
 * Use "literate programming" to provide a reproducable report.
-* Use a consitent coding [style](https://google.github.io/styleguide/Rguide.xml).
+* Use a consistent coding [style](https://google.github.io/styleguide/Rguide.xml).
 * Share code through a public [repository](https://github.com/deohs/coders) to facilitate collaboration.

 The code and this presentation are free to share and modify according to the [MIT License](https://github.com/deohs/coders/blob/master/LICENSE).